like , increased costsWebsite Design and Development

 It would be rare to find an Architect who is also a Builder or a Builder who is also an Architect.

 This also applies to websites, there are many off the shelf designs that a client can purchase or other sites that can be copied (with the owners agreement) and this can be a significant cost saving for the client.
 However the client then needs to be aware that the overall site design will be an exact copy and any differences can only be made in the finish.
-The client should not critique and change the design during the development phase.
+The client should not revise and change the design during the development phase.

 Too often the client does not appreciate the difference between a designer and a developer; and too often the developer does not advise the client of the importance of this distinction between the two.
 This can be very costly to both the client and the developer and may lead to conflict between the client and the developer, which is a lose-lose situation for everyone.